Welcome to the world’s leading magazine

 Articles should be original and informative, and written for a wide audience that includes academics, students, interested amateurs, and young people.
 The writing style for the magazine should be concise, but much less formal than that of a scientific paper.
 We ask that contributors write in the first person, use straightforward language, and avoid jargon.
 At the same time we welcome depth and detail on science, scientific techniques, and so forth where it is appropriate.

 A main article for The Marine Biologist magazine can be anything upwards of 1,000 words in length.
-Shorter pieces are also popular as they help vary the pace of the magazine, and these are very welcome.
+Shorter pieces (500 - 600 words) are also welcome.

-Representative, colourful images or graphics will always support a story.
-You will need to own the copyright of images you submit, or have written permission from the copyright owner to use them in the context of a magazine that will be widely distributed.
+Representative, colourful images or graphics will always support a story. contributors will need to own the copyright of images they submit, or have written permission from the copyright owner to use them in the context of a magazine that will be widely distributed.